 What is Automation Testing?
 Switch to Faster Business Operations

-But what is automation testing, and why exactly should you use this technique?
+The question of the hour now is—what is automation testing, and why exactly should you use this technique?

 What is Automation Testing?